ccodes-k/ROS1-Portfolio/README.md

 - LiDAR and depth vision-based sensing (YDLIDAR XL2 & Orbbec Dabai)
 - RViz visualization
 - Nvidia Jetson Nano

-The usage of the limo robot with its features such as a LIDAR and depth sensing camera helps with its own survival and reaching a specific goal.
+The usage of the limo robot with its features such as a LiDAR and depth sensing camera helps with its own survival and reaching a specific goal.

 ## Arena Creation